 Creating a community garden is a great project for places of faith.
 In addition to providing fresh fruits and vegetables, gardens can also build community, teach life skills, promote health, and much more.
 Community gardens provide a place for individuals and families to grow healthy, nutritious food while enjoying the pleasures and benefits of a natural setting.

-For help planning and planting a community garden, contact the Cooperative Extension office.
-You can find the contact information at www.unce.unr.edu.
+For help planning and planting a community garden, contact the Cooperative Extension office: extension.unr.edu/trees-lawn-landscape.aspx